What is piriformis syndrome?

 Symptoms of piriformis syndrome

 The most common symptom of piriformis syndrome is sciatica.
 This term describes pain, tingling, or numbness that starts in your buttocks and runs down the back of your leg.
 Sciatica may start as an intense, burning pain deep in the buttocks.
-The pain gets worse during activities that cause the piriformis muscle to press against the sciatic nerve, such as sitting, walking up stairs, or running.
+The pain gets worse during activities that cause the piriformis muscle to press against the sciatic nerve, such as sitting, climbing stairs, or running.

 When should I call my doctor?